This manual is for Eclector version 0.12.0.

 Like the cl:*read-eval*

-whether the reader evaluates expressions in #.
+aspect controls whether the reader evaluates expressions in #.

 constructs.